davletovb/unquantify/README.md

 # unquantify
-Remove the number of likes, retweets and followers from Twitter web
+Hide the number of likes, retweets and followers from Twitter web interface

 1. Install uBlock Origin browser extension.